Shibboleth Origin Deployment Guide

 - The Certificate Authority should respond with a PEM-encoded X509 certificate.
 Set the mod_ssl SSLCertificateKeyFile directive to point to the key file you just created and the SSLCertificateFile directive to point to file containing the certificate issued by the Certificate Authority.
 Previous sections explaion how to share the key/certificate pair with a Java keystore.

 Shibboleth provides a powerful attribute resolver that allows origins to quickly configure the retrieval of simple attributes from standard types of attribute stores.
-The resolver is configured using an xml file which should be pointed to with the edu.internet2.middleware.shibboleth.aa. attrresolv.AttributeResolver.ResolverConfig property in origin.xml as described in section 4.a.
+The resolver is configured using an xml file wich should be pointed to with the edu.internet2.middleware.shibboleth.aa. attrresolv.AttributeResolver.ResolverConfig propety in origin.properties as described in section 4.a.
 For more complex attributes or those that require processing before release, customized Java classes will need to be written.
 For more information, consult the programmer's guide.

-Version 1.2 of Shibboleth comes with two attribute definitions: the SimpleAttributeDefinition, which acts as a basic proxy for attributes supplied by data connectors with some name conversion and attribute scoping added, and a CustomAttributeDefinition, which can be used to configure user-created attribute definition plugins.
-Similarly, Shibboleth 1.2 comes with two data connectors: the JNDIDirectoryDataConnector, which pulls data from any source for which there is a JNDI Directory Context implementation, including LDAP, NDS, etc., and the CustomDataConnector, which is used to configure user-created data connector plugins.
+Shibboleth comes with two attribute definitions provided in version 1.1: the SimpleAttributeDefinition, which acts as a basic proxy for attributes supplied by data connectors with some name conversion and attribute scoping added, and a CustomAttributeDefinition, which can be used to configure user-created attribute definition plugins.
+Similarly, Shibboleth 1.1 comes with two data connectors: the JNDIDirectoryDataConnector, which pulls data from any source for which there is a JNDI Directory Context implementation, including LDAP, NDS, etc., and the CustomDataConnector, which is used to configure user-created data connector plugins.

 A detailed explanation of each configuration option for the provided connectors follows:

 - id = <string>